Chewy Oatmeal Raisin Cookies with Walnuts

 - Preheat oven to 350 degrees F.

-- Sift or whisk together the flour, baking soda, salt, cinnamon and pumpkin pie spice.
-Set the dry ingredients aside.
+- In a medium size bowl add the flour, baking soda, salt, cinnamon and pumpkin pie spice.
+Whisk or sift together and set aside.

 - Set the mixer on low speed and gradually beat in the flour mixture.

-- Drop the dough by 2 rounded tablespoons per cookie, spaced about 2 inches apart onto parchment paper-lined baking sheets.
+- To the parchment paper-lined cookie sheet, drop the dough by 2 rounded tablespoons per cookie that are spaced about 2 inches apart.

 - Bake in a preheated oven (at 350 degrees F.) until the edges are a light golden brown and the middle is soft (about 10 minutes).